 Take special notice:

-• Appropriate clothing is a must for entering the statue: no sleeveless tops, shorts, or mini skirts.
+- Appropriate clothing is necessary for entering the statue: no sleeveless tops, shorts, or mini skirts.

 On this island, a woman built a temple in 1781 to worship the Sea Goddess and pray for blessings for the fishermen at sea.
-To get to the island, visitors have to check the tides in advance because the only way to get to Hon Ba is to walk on the rocky footpath across the sea, which is only visible during the low tide!
+Visitors must check the tides in advance to get to the island because the only way to get to Hon Ba is to walk on the rocky footpath across the sea, which is only visible during the low tide!
 If you want to stay away from the touristy places in Vung Tau, this is an unusual place to visit.

 Hours: 6 AM – 5 PM